Cook Political Report Rates VA Governor’s Race ‘Toss Up,’ No Longer ‘Lean D’

-The Cook Political Report on Friday moved its Virginia gubernatorial race rating from “lean D” to “toss up” with fewer than six weeks to go before election day and early voting now underway.
+The Cook Political Report on Friday moved its Virginia gubernatorial race rating from “lean D” to “toss up” with less than six weeks to go before election day and early voting now under way.

 The election analysis website, used frequently as a reference for campaigns, made the change after recent polls demonstrated a narrowing gap of support between the two major candidates, Republican Glenn Youngkin and former Gov. Terry McAuliffe (D).